PacificBiosciences/pbmm2/README.md

 Its purpose is to support native PacBio BAM in- and output and provide sets of recommended parameters.
-Extensive testing is yet to be performed before _pbmm2_ becomes an officially recommended PacBio aligner; until then, please use BLASR if you need ISO compliant tools and official PacBio support.
+Extensive testing is yet to be performed before _pbmm2_ becomes an officially recommended PacBio aligner; until then, please use BLASR if you need ISO compliant tools and official PacBio support.:

 ## Usage
 _pbmm2_ offers following tools